vimana-cloud/vimana/README.md

 - **A default test task:**<br />
   VSCode does not provide a keybinding to invoke it by default.
   You can configure one for [`workbench.action.tasks.test`].
-  This task runs all Bazel test rules which would be built by the default build task, or which have a direct dependency on such a rule (in any package).
+  This task runs all Bazel test rules (in any package) which directly depend on a rule that's built by the default build task, or which are themselves included in the default build.
 - A task to automatically generate a `rust-project.json` file based on the Bazel rules when the workspace is opened.
   This allows the recommended [rust-analyzer] extension